vijiang/SI507-HW6/README.md

 ```

+According to the jQuery documentation, the code inside .ready() will run only if the DOM is ready for JS code to execute, as detected by jQuery.
+Because the entire HTML file is read from top to bottom, the JS code that is placed at the top of our document will only be able to reference the DOM nodes once the browser indicates that the page is ready.
+If the JS code was not inside .ready(), it would have to be placed at the bottom of the page in order for it to have access to the nodes it will manipulate.

+The second line wil run the code inside .submit() when a form is submitted.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**